How to Help Rabbits During the ‘Year of the Rabbit’ and Beyond

-Rabbits are socially complex, intelligent animals with unique personalities, just like dogs and cats.
+The lunar new year on January 22, 2023, ushers in the Year of the Rabbit in the Chinese zodiac.
+In Chinese culture, rabbits are considered the luckiest of the zodiac animals.
+They’re socially complex, intelligent animals with unique personalities, just like dogs and cats.
 In their natural habitat, they keep meticulously clean burrows and spend their time foraging for fresh, leafy food and interacting with other members of their warren.

 Rabbits Used in Experiments